immersivecognition/unity-experiment-framework/README.md

 Data is stored in CSV files with automatic handling of file & directory naming.

+UXF also stores other data in the form of .json files (full details on the [Wiki](https://github.com/jackbrookes/unity-experiment-framework/wiki).

 ### Events

 A `UnityEvent` is invoked on `Trial` begin and end, allowing you to easily trigger presentation of stimuli at trial start (for example).